 A metaphor I like to use in describing a doula is that she is like a lighthouse.
 The voyageur feels reassured just in knowing the lighthouse is there.
 Although they have to complete the journey in their own time and way, they won't be without some extra light along the way.

-My name is Rebecca Smaaslet and I am a fully certified birth doula serving the Prince George area.
-I have given birth to three little people.
+My name is Rebecca Smaaslet and I am a certified birth doula serving the Prince George area.
+I have given birth to four little people.
 My first delivery was emotionally challenging and left me feeling far from “empowered”.
 My husband and I were exhausted and did not have enough knowledgeable support through those crucial hours.
-I became extremely curious to know why some women explain their births as painful and others go as far as to say they felt ecstatic -yes, pain free!
+I became extremely curious to know why some women explain their births as painful and others go as far as to say they felt ecstatic -yes, even pain free!
 This question and all the studying and training surrounding it has lead me to become a doula.